 Ratification of Auditors.
 Although quite common, ratification of the board's appointment of auditors is generally not required under federal or Maryland law.
 As ratification of auditors is a routine matter under the NYSE rules, brokers are entitled to vote on it without instructions from their beneficial owners.
-Thus, if there is no other routine matter on the proxy card, inclusion of ratification of auditors on the card may assist in obtaining a quorum for the meeting.
+Thus, if there is no other routine matter on the proxy card, inclusion of ratification of auditors on the card may assist in obtaining a quorum for the meeting and, as noted above, will give rise to the possibility of broker non-votes on non-routine matters.

 Board Structure and Director Nominations.
-Item 7 of Schedule 14A sets forth various requirements with respect to disclosure regarding the composition of the board and the director nomination process.
-Of particular note are the requirements that the proxy statement include (a) a discussion of the "specific experience, qualifications, attributes or skills" that led to the conclusion that the nominee or incumbent director should serve as a director; (b) a discussion of the leadership structure of the board, including, among other things, disclosure of why the board has determined that its leadership structure is appropriate and the role of the board in risk oversight; (c) the role of compensation consultants and any potential conflicts of interest; and (d) whether the board or nominating committee considers diversity in identifying board nominees, whether the board or nominating committee has a diversity policy and, if so, how it is implemented and its effectiveness assessed.
+Item 7 of Schedule 14A sets forth various requirements with respect to disclosure of the composition of the board and the director nomination process.
+The proxy statement must include (a) a discussion of the "specific experience, qualifications, attributes or skills" that led to the conclusion that the nominee or incumbent director should serve as a director; (b) a discussion of the leadership structure of the board, including, among other things, disclosure of why the board has determined that its leadership structure is appropriate and the role of the board in risk oversight; (c) the role of compensation consultants and any potential conflicts of interest and (d) whether the board or its nominating committee has a diversity policy and, if so, how it is implemented and its effectiveness assessed.
 In this regard, there are three important issues under Maryland law:

-First, (a) any policy and/or procedures relating to the consideration of shareholder-recommended candidates for director and (b) any specific minimum qualifications for recommendation by the nominating committee for election as a director should be drafted, adopted, disclosed and applied in full coordination with any existing provisions in the charter or bylaws relating to qualifications for election (e.g., minimum or maximum age or ownership of company stock) and procedures for nomination (e.g., advance notice to the company) and with any corporate governance guidelines.
-With the proliferation of policies, processes, committee charters, guidelines and principles - in addition to corporate charters and bylaws - it is important that the provisions of all these documents not conflict with each other in either letter or spirit.
+First, (a) any policy and/or procedures relating to the consideration of shareholderrecommended candidates for director and (b) any specific minimum qualifications for recommendation by the nominating committee for election as a director should be drafted, adopted, disclosed and applied in full coordination with any existing provisions in the charter or bylaws relating to qualifications for election (e.g., minimum or maximum age or ownership of company stock) and procedures for nomination (e.g., advance notice to the company) and with any corporate governance guidelines.
+With the proliferation of policies, processes, committee charters, guidelines and principles - in addition to evolving federal and state laws and regulations, corporate charters and bylaws - it is important that the provisions of all these documents not conflict with each other in either letter or spirit.
 This also applies to other requirements and duties such as those involving composition of the audit and compensation committees.

 Second, the MGCL permits a director "to rely on any information, opinion, report, or statement . . . prepared or presented by" an officer, employee, lawyer, accountant, other expert or board committee on which the director does not serve if the director reasonably believes that, as the case may be, (a) the officer or employee is reliable and competent, (b) the expert is acting within her or his professional or expert competence or (c) the committee merits confidence.
-This right to rely applies not only to determinations of independence and other matters relating to director nominations but also to any other determination that a director must make.
+(This right to rely applies not only to determinations of independence and other matters relating to director nominations but also to any other determination that a director must make.)
 Thus, the availability and presentation of information and advice can be an important element in a director's substantive performance and in protecting him or her from liability.
 However, directors should guard against over-reliance, especially in the current corporate governance environment.
 Appropriate reliance can be an important aid to - but is not a substitute for - the proper exercise of business judgment.
 The MGCL states that the board's delegation of authority to a committee does not relieve the directors who are not members of the committee of their duties under the MGCL.